Regina Scheer

 Regina Scheer (born in 1950) is a German writer and historian.

 Professional career

 Born in East-Berlin, Scheer studied theatre and cultural studies from 1968 to 1973 at the Humboldt-Universität zu Berlin.
-She was a copywriter at Oktoberklub From 1972 to 1976, she worked as editor of the Freie Deutsche Jugend' student newspaper Forum, and from 1980 to 1990 at the literary magazine Temperamente.
+She was a copywriter at Oktoberklub.
+From 1972 to 1976, she was editor of Forum, the student newspaper of Freie Deutsche Jugend (Free German Youth); and from 1980 to 1990 she was an editor at the literary magazine Temperamente.
 Since the Peaceful Revolution, she has worked as a freelance journalist, historian and editor.

 Scheer published several books on German-Jewish history and had her first novel Machandel published in 2014.